Looking Back At ’Idiocracy’ At 15, Mike Judge’s Sadly Relevant Comedy

 As brilliant as Idiocracy is in concept, the special effects are notably cheap — either because the studio didn’t want to pay for them or because Judge went for a Monty Python-esque look that didn’t entirely pan out — the pacing is off, and it has the unmistakable feel of a series of hilarious post-it notes sort of haphazardly strung together.

-I don’t know if that’s a failure of filmmaking or simply the nature of the concept: it’s hard to delve too far, too long into a world as depressing and terrifyingly real as Idiocracy‘s.
-The opening shot, of a 60s-era mural depicting humanity’s glorious future, of elevated trains, flying cars, and houses in the clouds, juxtaposed with the depressing concrete amusement park where it’s painted — a giant hamster wheel for humans designed by corporation, essentially — remains as devastating as ever.
+I don’t know if that’s a failure of filmmaking or simply the nature of the concept: it’s hard to delve too deeply, and for too long, into a world as depressing and terrifyingly real as Idiocracy‘s.
+The opening shot, of a 60s-era mural depicting humanity’s glorious future, of elevated trains, flying cars, and houses in the clouds, juxtaposed with the depressing concrete amusement park where it’s painted, remains as devastating as ever.
+It depicts this optimistic vision future as, essentially, a mural painted on the side of a corporate-built hamster wheel for humans.

 This is a film, after all, whose “happy ending” consists of the 21st-century average guy living happily ever after with a prostitute wife in a ruined 26th century surrounded by trash mountains and hooting morons.
 That it’s maybe a little “too real” is maybe why, then and now, Idiocracy is a movie that’s more fun to describe than it is to watch; almost as hard to sit through as it is to forget.